CW3E/MET-tools/README.md

 Patrick Mulrooney, Minghua Zheng, Ivette Hernandez Ba&ntilde;os, and others.

 ## Installing software
-The tools for batch processing NWP data and MET outputs are designed to be largely system agnostic, though examples will utilize SLURM scheduling commands which can be modified to other environments.
-Currently this workflow is SLURM job array driven for naive parallelism using shared resources to distribute tasks.
+These workflow tools for batch processing NWP data and MET outputs are designed to be largely system agnostic, though examples will utilize SLURM scheduling commands which can be modified to other environments.
+Currently this workflow is SLURM-job-array-driven for naive parallelism using shared resources to distribute tasks.
-This workflow is pending a re-write to be [Cylc](https://cylc.github.io/) driven to automate the sequence of tasks and to simplify the configuration / job array creation and submission.
+This workflow is pending a re-write to be [Cylc](https://cylc.github.io/)-driven to automate the sequence of tasks and to simplify the configuration / job array creation and submission.
 This work is also pending adoption of more conventions from [METplus](https://metplus.readthedocs.io/en/latest/Users_Guide/index.html) wrappers